Kauai vs. Big Island

 Are you seeking some downtime?
 Look no further than Kauai.
 Most find it far less touristy.
-With building restrictions that help control the size of hotels, you'll find less crowded beaches in Kauai.
+With building restrictions that help control the size of hotels, you'll see less crowded beaches in Kauai.
 Get ready to enjoy a relatively crowd-free vacation that includes:

 - Spend hours exploring sites dedicated to the local culture and history.

 - Soak in the breathtaking views from the sugarcane fields to the Wailua River.
-It

 - The island also features gorgeous waterfalls and the Na Pali Coast.

-- Friendly towns like Hanapepe, Koloa, Waimea, Kapaa, and Hanalei hide many treasures.
+- Friendly towns like Hanapepe, Koloa, Waimea, Kapaa, and Hanalei

 - Discover the family-friendly beaches with calm waters and shallow waters for the little ones.